HOW TO USE THIS MAP

 4. Click and drag the circle to see data for other locations on the trail.

-As a rule of thumb, use the map to gain a general understanding of the birds' activities, and download the GPS data for specifics.
+As a rule of thumb, use the map to gain a general understanding of the birds' activities, and download the GSM data for specifics.